Im-MohitKaushik/Lyst-Final/README.md

 The tech Stacks which are used in this site are HTML | CSS | JavaScript.

-This website is responsive as well as pixel perfect. we all have done as much we have been taught in this unit .
+This website is responsive as well as pixel perfect.
+I have done as much possible through the knowledge provided in this unit.